-A particularly relevant aspect for Indonesia, given the large public investment in education, is the correlation between the amount of funds allocated to education and student performance.
-Suryadarma (2012) finds no correlation between district-level spending and student performance.
-At the school level, Suryadarma et al. (2006) find zero correlation between amount of school fees and student performance in mathematics or dictation tests.
+Given Indonesia's large public investment in education, a particularly relevant aspect is the correlation between the amount of funds allocated to education and student performance.
+Suryadarma (2012) found no correlation between kabupaten-level spending and student performance.
+At the school level, Suryadarma et al. (2006) found zero correlation between amount of school fees and student performance in mathematics or dictation tests.
 One reason could be corruption, but another reason is that the funds are not spent on things that matter for education quality.
 The latter could happen when teachers and principals are not incentivized to care about learning, which appears to be the case in Indonesia.

-4.2 Major Education Policies in Indonesia since 2004
+4.2 Major Education Policies in Indonesia Since 2004

 Teacher Certification.
 The main purpose of the policy is to ensure that teachers have sufficient skills.
-World Bank (2016) states that the motivation for the program comes from Indonesia's low performance in the 2000 PISA.
-Policymakers felt that teacher quality has been inadequate, and must be upgraded.
-To gain buy-in, the policy promises a significant increase in remuneration for certified teachers.
+The World Bank (2016) states that the motivation for the program arose from Indonesia's poor performance in the 2000 PISA.
+Policymakers felt that teacher quality was inadequate and must be upgraded.
+To gain buy-in, the policy promised a significant increase in remuneration for certified teachers.
 With the certification allowance being equivalent to base pay, certified teachers essentially receive a doubling of income.
-While there are various estimations with regards to the cost of this policy, ranging from USD5.6 billion (Fahmi, Maulana, and Yusuf, 2011) to virtually all of the public education budget (Al-Samarrai & Cerdan-Infantes, 2013), it is clear that this policy is very expensive.
+While there are various estimations with regards to the cost of this policy, ranging from US\$5.6 billion (Fahmi, Maulana, and Yusuf, 2011) to virtually all of the public education budget (Al-Samarrai and Cerdan-Infantes, 2013), it is clear that this policy is very expensive.

-In order to be certified, the initial policy design required teachers to obtain a bachelor's degree, pass a written competency test, classroom observation, and a portfolio of past training and experience.
+To be certified, the initial policy design required teachers to obtain a bachelor's degree, pass a written competency test, undergo classroom observation, and have a portfolio of past training and experience.
 The original idea was that teachers without these qualifications would have a clear financial incentive to upgrade their skills (World Bank, 2016).
-In practice, however, the initial design was significantly watered down due to pressure from teacher union.
+In practice, however, the initial design was significantly watered down due to pressure from teachers' unions.
 Only the portfolio assessment, experience, and bachelor's degree requirement were retained (Chang et al., 2013).
-Suryahadi and Sambodho (2013) note that there are also other channels to receive certification, such as through passing the in-service teacher development program (see further below in this section) or having a masters or doctoral degree.
+Suryahadi and Sambodho (2013) noted that there are also other channels to receive certification, such as through passing the in-service teacher development program (see further below in this section) or having a masters or doctoral degree.

-The certification program started in 2006, and have certified around 20,000 teachers annually.
+The certification program started in 2006 and has certified around 20,000 teachers annually.
 The aim was to have all teachers certified by 2015.
 While detailed data on the proportion of teachers certified is not available, it seems that this target has been missed.

-Teacher certification is one of very few government education policies in Indonesia whose impact has been rigorously evaluated.
-Given the watering down of certification requirements, lack of conditionality on receiving the allowance, and the finding that formal qualification by itself has very small effects on learning outcomes, there is little hope that the certification program has any effect on learning outcomes.
-De Ree et al. (2017) indeed find that the certification program improve teacher satisfaction and reduce the incidence of teachers holding outside jobs.
-However, there is no improvement to student learning outcomes across the whole distribution of test scores.
-Fahmi, Maulana, and Yusuf (2011) arrive at the same conclusion despite using a different research methodology.
-Kusumawardhani (2017) finds that the certification policy does not improve teacher content knowledge or attendance.
+Teacher certification is one of the very few government education policies in Indonesia whose impact has been rigorously evaluated.
+Given the watering down of certification requirements, lack of conditionality on receiving the allowance, and the finding that formal qualification by itself has a very small impact on learning outcomes, there is little hope that the certification program will have any effect on learning outcomes.
+De Ree et al. (2017) indeed found that the certification program improves teacher satisfaction and reduces the incidence of teachers holding outside jobs, however, there is no improvement in student learning outcomes across the whole distribution of test scores.
+Fahmi, Maulana, and Yusuf (2011) arrived at the same conclusion despite using a different research methodology, while Kusumawardhani (2017) found that the certification policy does not improve teacher content knowledge or attendance.